JOSHUAPBIJU/Project-win-evasion-RedTeam/Project-Files/README.md

 - **Vscode**: Programming IDE
 - **Payload delivery**: Custom build Mail server runing in the same Azure Cloud server Kali Linux
 - **PE2EXE**: For converting powershell [.ps1] payload to exe.
+- ### Testing and Validation
+- Conduct simulated attacks using the developed methodologies on test environments that closely resemble real-world scenarios.
+- Use Kali Linux as the attacker machine and Windows 10 or 11 with updated defender security features as targets.
+- Evaluate the effectiveness of the FUD payloads and document any detected vulnerabilities.